Are the venue and experience suitable for wheelchairs?

 Yes, both the venue and the experience are suitable for wheelchairs and are fully accessible.

-The experience can accommodate two wheelchair users per time-slot, who’ll be able to access Dinosaurs in the Wild in full (with the exception of a high platform located within The Lookout towards the end of the adventure).
+The experience can accommodate two wheelchair users per time-slot, who’ll be able to access Dinosaurs in the Wild in full.
+For larger groups, please contact [email protected].